SimplGy/ngWatchWatcher/README.md

 ## Why Use `ngWatchWatcher`?

-Answer these questions about your application's performance:
+It helps you answer questions about your Angular application's performance:

-* How many $digests per second does your app use?
+* How many $digests per second does my app use?
 * When I add a component, how much does it add to the `$digest` cycle?
-* Are you cleaning up scopes for that component you remove and add again?
+* Am I cleaning up scopes for this component when I add and remove it?

-This is not easy to do without extra tooling.

 `ngWatchWatcher`(I almost called it "[Every Breath You Take](https://www.youtube.com/results?search_query=every+breath+you+take)") helps you keep an eye on what your app is doing.
 You can use this to premempt performance issues, or identify which components are causing them after the fact.